 As a result, Sphere has created a seven-part IT talent development system:

-Multiple talent pipelines are necessary.
+- Talent Pipeline Development: Multiple talent pipelines are necessary.
 Sphere works with local universities, trade colleges and even high schools in some cases to foster interest in the exciting IT profession.
-Their experts do guest lectures and classroom visits to schools, colleges and universities around the world.
+Their experts do guest lectures and classroom visits to schools, colleges, and universities around the world.
 Additionally, they have created a dynamic internship and apprenticeship program.

-Sphere formed a non-profit organization called TechDebates that helps technologists find jobs.
-With events in Chicago, Zurich, Austin, Kiev, Kharkov, Tel Aviv, and other global tech-centers, the organization is introducing developers and other technical talent to opportunities, success stories, networks, and jobs.
+- Events: Sphere formed a non-profit organization called TechDebates that helps technologists find jobs.
+With events in Chicago, Zurich, Austin, Kiev, Kharkov, Tel Aviv, and other global tech-centers, the organization is introducing developers and other technical talents to opportunities, success stories, networks, and jobs.

-Especially in the newer areas of IT, there are simply very few professionals with high levels of competency.
+- Thinking Differently About Team Member Potential: Especially in the newer areas of IT, there are simply very few professionals with high levels of competency.
 Increasingly, Sphere is looking for team members who want to and have the capacity to learn new skills, rather than focusing solely on recruiting candidates with existing skills and experience.
 As part of the on-boarding process Sphere’s developers are assigned to one of several established tracks which best correspond to their experience and professional aspirations.
-Once in the track, employees are given opportunities to learn new skills on internal company sandbox projects, external training programs, webinars, and eventually are placed with client, under the supervision of an experienced team lead.
+Once in the track, employees are given opportunities to learn new skills on internal company sandbox projects, external training programs, webinars, and eventually are placed with a client, under the supervision of an experienced team leader.

-An aggressive employee development plan process has been created and implemented.
+- Team Member Development Plans: An aggressive employee development plan process has been created and implemented.
 Team leads sit down with each of their team members minimally every six months to review their current knowledge base and skills sets and have a collaborative discussion as to what is next for them.
 Employee development plans are based both on the needs of the firm and the interests of the employee.
-These plans include formal training, peer-to-peer knowledge transfer, apprentice style learning, and self-guided education.
+These plans include formal training, peer-to-peer knowledge transfer, apprentice-style learning, and self-guided study.

-A culture of continuous learning is deeply embedded within their management team.
+- Culture of Continuous Learning: A culture of continuous learning is deeply embedded within their management team.
 The team is virtual.
-While this approach gives Sphere a global presence and quickly immerses the team into a multi-cultural environment with comfortable work conditions, care must be taken to include everyone in face-to-face discussion.
+While this approach gives Sphere a global presence and quickly immerses the team into a multi-cultural environment with comfortable work conditions, care must be taken to include everyone in the face-to-face discussion.
 A remote work environment also encourages new forms of collaboration and an openness to new tools, new methods, and new approaches.
 In addition, hours are always available for ongoing education and skill development – in fact, continuous learning is an integral part of Sphere’s culture and values.